 The short wolf mullet is the boldest cut in the whole wolf family, and that is exactly the point.
 It strips the shape down to its essentials: a shaggy, layered crown and a longer, textured nape, with nothing soft to hide behind.

-This is the version for people who want their hair to make a statement the second they walk in.
-I cut a lot of these for clients ready to shed long hair and commit to something with real attitude.
-Here are fifteen short wolf mullets, from wearable and tousled to fully disconnected, with honest notes on styling and upkeep for each.
+This is the version for people who want their hair to make a statement the second they walk in, the cut most requested by clients ready to shed long hair and commit to real attitude.
+Here are fifteen short wolf mullets, from wearable and tousled to fully disconnected, with an honest read on what each one actually asks of you.

 Short Wolf Mullet at a Glance